bharathsudharsan/Edge2Train/README.md

 ![alt text](https://github.com/bharathsudharsan/Edge2Train/blob/main/Setup.png)

 The experimental setup is shown in above Figure.
 Here, we received the result data from MCUs via Serial port.
-We receive, time and energy consumed to; Train SVMs on MCUs; Infer using thus trained SVMs on MCUs.
+We received, time and energy consumed to; Train SVMs on MCUs; Infer using thus trained SVMs on MCUs.
 We Compare MCUs results (uses Edge2Train) with CPUs (uses Python scikit-learn) for the same datasets and tasks.

 ### Train set size vs train time

 The relationship between training time (sec), training set size (number of rows), and feature dimension can be analyzed from the below Figure.
+Data for the plot is the results ontained from MCUs.

 ![alt text](https://github.com/bharathsudharsan/Edge2Train/blob/main/Sample_size_vs_time.png)